 Good luck with your exercise and weight loss ambitions.
 Please let us know how you get on!

-Hi A – I’m gonna do a very annoying doctor thing and say that every diet has it’s own disadvantages and benefits.
+I’m gonna do a very annoying doctor thing and say that every diet has its own disadvantages and benefits.

 However all things considered, I have chosen a low carb/relatively higher fat diet for myself after weighing the pros and cons, and also just for the fact that it suits my lifestyle and I genuinely like proteins more than carbs.
 I mean who wouldn’t choose a good steak over rice any day?